- What personal information about you we may collect

 2.2.
 We also automatically collect certain computer, device and browsing information when you access the Paxos website:

 - Computer or mobile device information, including IP address, operating system, browser type

 - Location information

 2.3.
-We also may collect personal information about you (including your beneficial owners, principals and executive management, as applicable) from public databases, including:
+We also may collect personal information about you (including your beneficial owners, principals and executive management, as applicable) from public databases and ID verification partners, including:

 - public employment profile

 - credit history